1709abhishek/rap-music-generation/readme.md

 ## Introduction
 This project aims to explore rap music and hip hop as genre.
 We take a dig on phonetics and rhyming scheme for the rap music and generate rap lyrics with the help of three models :-
-1. distilgpt2-rap
+1. distilgpt2-rap : hugging face link(https://huggingface.co/dzionek/distilgpt2-rap)
-2. GPT2-finetuned-lyric-generation
+2. GPT2-finetuned-lyric-generation : hugging face link(https://huggingface.co/SpartanCinder/GPT2-finetuned-lyric-generation)
-3. Ngrams
+3. Ngrams - created by our own

 We fine tune these models on our curated dataset collected from musicmatch api.